-- EpiPen® and EpiPen Jr® may cause serious side effects.
+EpiPen® and EpiPen Jr® may cause serious side effects.

 - The EpiPen® or EpiPen Jr® should only be injected into the middle of your outer thigh (upper leg).
 Do not inject the EpiPen® or EpiPen Jr® into your:

-- veins

 - buttocks

-- · fingers, toes, hands, or feet
+- fingers, toes, hands, or feet

 If you accidentally inject EpiPen® or EpiPen Jr® into any other part of your body, go to the nearest emergency room right away.
-Tell the health care professional where on your body you received the accidental injection.
+Tell the healthcare provider where on your body you received the accidental injection.